-- o being over friendly with children; - having favourites; - o taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - o using inappropriate sexualised, intimidating or offensive language.
+- o being over friendly with children; - having favourites; - taking photographs of children on their mobile phone/electronic device (devices with imaging and sharing capabilities); - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or. - o using inappropriate sexualised, intimidating or offensive language.